Students must meet income eligibility, one or more of the following eligibility criteria, and be enrolled in an eligible program of study.

 - Honorably discharged veteran separated from service within the last 48 months

-An individual (farmer, rancher, etc.) that is currently unemployed as a result of general economic conditions in the community in which the individual resides within the last 24 months.
+Individual (farmer, rancher, etc.) who is currently unemployed as a result of general economic conditions in the community in which the individual resides within the last 48 months.

 An individual who is currently employed and requires retaining.
 Individuals must meet two of the following three criteria: